jaynguyen-vn/gen-snippets/README.md

 ## 📝 Overview

-Gen Snippets is a powerful macOS text snippet management application that enables system-wide text replacement.
+GenSnippets is a powerful macOS text snippet management application that enables system-wide text replacement.
 Running seamlessly in both the menu bar and dock, it monitors your keyboard input to instantly replace trigger commands with pre-defined snippets, boosting your productivity across all applications.

 ## ✨ Features